DissectMalware/XLMMacroDeobfuscator/README.md

 You can run XLMMacroDeobfuscator on any OS to extract and deobfuscate macros in xls, xlsm, and xlsb files.
 No need to install MS Excel.

-Note: if you want to use MS Excel (on Windows), you need to install pywin32 library. if you do not want to use MS Excel, use --no-ms-excel.
+Note: if you want to use MS Excel (on Windows), you need to install pywin32 library and use --with-ms-excel switch.
-Otherwise, xlmdeobfuscator, first, attempts to load xls files with MS Excel, if it fails it uses xlrd2.
+If --with-ms-excel is used, xlmdeobfuscator, first, attempts to load xls files with MS Excel, if it fails it uses xlrd2.

 \* This code is still heavily under development.
 Expect to see radical changes in the code.